Error codes

 Further reading

-- Callback events—Presented Credentials Event statuses and payload fields
+- Callback events—verification and issuance callback event statuses and payload fields

 - Connector architecture—how the connector processes requests and delivers results

-- Handle verification errors—implement error handling and retry logic
+- Handle verification and issuance errors—implement error handling and retry logic